FuturraGroup/OpenAI/README.md

 #### JSON mode

 A common way to use Chat Completions is to instruct the model to always return a JSON object that makes sense for your use case, by specifying this in the system message.
+To prevent these errors and improve model performance, when calling gpt-4-turbo-preview or gpt-3.5-turbo-1106, you can set response_format to { "type": "json_object" } to enable JSON mode.
+When JSON mode is enabled, the model is constrained to only generate strings that parse into valid JSON object.
+More details in [OpenAI JSON mode](https://platform.openai.com/docs/guides/text-generation/json-mode) documentation.

 You can use it in `sendChatCompletion` or `sendStreamChatCompletion ` methods.
 Path optional parametr `responseFormat` to any of this methods